pingcap/docs-tidb-operator/en/pd-recover.md

 ### Get Alloc ID

-When you use `pd-recover` to recover the PD cluster, you need to specify `alloc-id` which should be larger than the largest allocated ID (`Alloc ID`) of the original cluster.
+When you use `pd-recover` to recover the PD cluster, you need to specify `alloc-id`.
+The value of `alloc-id` must be larger than the largest allocated ID (`Alloc ID`) of the original cluster.

 1. Access the Prometheus monitoring data of the TiDB cluster by taking steps in [Access the monitoring data](monitor-a-tidb-cluster.md#access-the-monitoring-data).